AmritPatel/buildtoolWiki/Parameter-Details.md

 ## Basic Settings

 #### Build Path Options
 **Base Build Folder** - The base path where all builds are created.
 Click the "..." button to set this value.
+If working in a team, a path within the Unity project folder (but not in Assets) works best so that it will resolve to the same location for everyone.

 **Build Path** - The path for each new build.
 If the path isn't unique, the previous build will be deleted and overwritten.
 Recognized tokens for the build path:
 * `$YEAR` - The current year in "yyyy" format.